Chapter 4: Reken Attribute Reference

 </button>

-This code will display the "Message is displayed" div for five seconds after the user clicks the "Show Message" button.
+This code will display the "Message is displayed" div for two seconds after the user clicks the "Show Message" button.
 The button timer gets started once the isActive boolean is set to true.
-After 5 seconds, the timer executes the code to set the isActive boolean to false, and the div is hidden per its data-if attribute,
+After 2 seconds, the timer executes the code to set the isActive boolean to false, and the div is hidden per its data-if attribute,

 Note if the boolean trigger expression is still true when the timer is executed, it will start a new timer.
 The timer can be interrupted by setting the boolean trigger expression to false.